X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: X-ray absorption in Thomson thin media

+We now define the ionization parameter\footnote{Note that the ionization parameter can be defined in various forms, sometimes not including $c$, or not specifying the integration limits.
+Here we use the dimensionless quantity and specify the limits of the integral to start from the ionization threshold.} - the ratio between the local number density of the ionizing photons and the electron number density:

-where in the last term we used canonical values that are appropriate for SN CSM interaction, assuming the CSM has a wind density profile.
-Note that since the electron number is independent of the ionization state (in the regime we are considering), $\xi$ does not vary with metallicity.
+In the last term, we provided an approximate expression using canonical values that are appropriate for SN CSM interaction, assuming the CSM has a wind density profile.
 We can use equations \eqref{eq:ion-rec} \& \eqref{eq:xi} to express the ratio of fully ionized to non-fully ionized oxygen at the inner boundary: